n8n-io/n8n-docs/docs/langchain/langchain-tutorial.md

 	* **Type**: String
 	* **Value**: `public`

+### Test the workflow

-You can now try out the workflow: close any open nodes, then select **Chat** to start talking with the AI.
+You can now try out the workflow again: close any open nodes, then select **Chat** to start talking with the AI.
 Ask `Please give me a list of fruits`.
 The AI Agent node executes the workflow you specified in **Workflow ID**, passing in the value of `visibility` from the **Workflow Values** field.
 The workflow generates some sample data, filters it to remove any items that aren't set to `public`, and returns the resulting data.

 ## Next steps

+* Explore n8n using the [Quickstarts](/try-it-out/) and [Workflow templates](https://n8n.io/workflows/){:target=_blank .external-link}.
 * Read [What product people need to know about LangChain](https://www.commandbar.com/blog/langchain-guide){:target=_blank .external-link} to learn more about AI concepts and terminology.
-* Explore n8n using the [Quickstarts](/try-it-out/) and [Workflow templates](https://n8n.io/workflows/){:target=_blank .external-link}.